dhellmann/pymotw/PyMOTW/bz2/index.rst

     :literal:
     :start-after: #end_pymotw_header

+.. {{{cog
+.. from paver.path import path
+.. from paver.runtime import sh
+.. workdir = path(cog.inFile).dirname()
+.. sh("cd %s; rm -f example_lines.txt.bz2" % workdir)
+.. cog.out(run_script(cog.inFile, 'bz2_file_writelines.py'))
+.. }}}

 ::

 	$ python bz2_file_writelines.py
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.

+.. {{{end}}}

 Reading Compressed Files